chmstr/ai-cockpit/README.md

 # KI-Cockpit Prototyp (HR-Fieldlab)

-The "KI-Cockpit" prototyp is the result of the BMAS Researchproject in Fieldlab A for Human Ressources (initiated by Chemistree GmbH: <http://www.chemistree.de>).
+The "KI-Cockpit" prototyp is the result of the BMAS Researchproject in Fieldlab A for Human Ressources.
+More details of the project can be found at the following links:

+- <http://www.chemistree.de> Chemistree GmbH initiated the research project and developed the ai-cockpit for human on the loop.
+- <https://www.kicockpit.eu/> is the website of the research project itself.
+- <https://ki-cockpit.eu/> is the website of the ai-cockpit for Human on the Loop initially developed by Chemistree.
+- <https://github.com/KI-Cockpit> is the initial github coderepository as an hub, where all other project repositories are linked from.

 Legend: "KI" is the short term for "Künstliche Intelligenz" (Artifical Intelligence).

 <a name="recommended-ide-setup"></a>

+## Installation

-## Recommended IDE Setup
+### Recommended IDE Setup

 - [VS Code](https://code.visualstudio.com/) + [Vue Plugin](https://marketplace.visualstudio.com/items?itemName=Vue.volar)

-## Installation

 ### Install & Run Appwrite